 PJ Library is a national initiative that connects families to Jewish books, Jewish community, and meaningful Jewish experiences.
-The books are selected by national PJ Library professionals and sent each month at no cost to the family – a gift from the local Jewish community to foster Jewish learning and serve as a gateway for deeper engagement in Jewish life.
+Age-appropriate books books are sent each month to children ages 6 months to 11 years at no cost to the family – a gift from the local Jewish community to foster Jewish learning and serve as a gateway for deeper engagement in Jewish life.

 Jewish Social Service Agency

 For more than 120 years, JSSA has addressed the needs of thousands of people of all ages, abilities, and backgrounds.
 JSSA provides a comprehensive range of social services – 95% of which are fully or partially subsidized– including diagnostic assessments, counseling and mental health treatment, in-home support and hospice care, career coaching, information and resource referral, and case management.

 Moishe House builds vibrant, peer-based Jewish communities through open, welcoming homes that host a diverse range of accessible social, cultural, and religious events for post-college young adults.

 Moishe House Without Walls – Project Support $100,000